11 Things You Should Know About Rent

 "I remember walking home … and noticing the contrast between the luscious world of the opera and the world I lived in," Aronson told Mediander.
 Soon, he hatched the idea of adapting La Boheme into a musical that would be set in New York during the AIDS crisis.
 Many plot points in Rent mirror La Boheme, including the relationship between Mimi and Roger (in Puccini’s opera, much of the drama stems from Rodolfo, a poet, and his rocky affair with a poor woman named Mimi, who ultimately dies of tuberculosis) and Angel’s decision to kill an obnoxious dog for money (in La Boheme, one character earns some badly-needed cash by doing away with a pesky parrot).

 "I love working with musicals and dance, but I don’t write music," Aronson said.
-To enlist some help with his La Boheme project, the writer approached some acquaintances at the theatre Playwrights Horizons, who put him in touch with composer (and part-time restaurant waiter) Jonathan Larson.
+To enlist some help with his La Boheme project, the writer approached some acquaintances at the theater Playwrights Horizons, who put him in touch with composer (and part-time restaurant waiter) Jonathan Larson.
 Eventually, other projects drove Aronson to leave the show behind.
 Larson—who felt the show might well become his generation’s answer to Hair—also stopped working on it for a time, but he eventually came back to it, with his ex-collaborator’s blessing.
 Before the two parted ways, however, Aronson penned the first lyrics to "Santa Fe," "I Should Tell You," and the titular song, "Rent."

-Aronson writes on his website that sometime before the off-Broadway premiere, he asked Larson what was left of his work.
+Aronson wrote on his website that sometime before the off-Broadway premiere, he asked Larson what was left of his work.
 Larson responded, “the lyrics for 'Rent' were basically his, the lyrics for 'Santa Fe' were basically mine, and the lyrics for 'I Should Tell You' were half and half.”

-While working on Rent, Larson regularly attended the meetings of a non-profit called Friends In Deed, which was created in 1991 as a support group for New Yorkers with AIDS and other life-threatening ailments.
+While working on Rent, Larson regularly attended the meetings of a nonprofit group called Friends In Deed, which was created in 1991 as a support group for New Yorkers with AIDS and other life-threatening ailments.
 The discussions Larson observed there prompted him to write "Life Support" and "Will I?"
 According to organization co-founder Cynthia O’Neal, "Jonathan had been sitting in … one night when a young man raised his hand."
-The man said "I’m not really afraid of dying, and I think I can handle suffering, but the thing I think about all the time is 'Will I lose my dignity?'’’
+The man said "I’m not really afraid of dying, and I think I can handle suffering, but the thing I think about all the time is 'Will I lose my dignity?'"

 Pascal played Roger Davis, a musician and ex-junkie with HIV.
 Though he’d never appeared in a musical before trying out for Rent, the performer—like his character—did have an impressive rock and roll background; he’d spent many years in bands, including one that had recently broken up.
 But things that work well at concerts don’t always cut it on an off-Broadway stage.
 During the audition, he was asked to sing "Your Eyes," Roger’s tender love ballad.
 Although the vocalist aced every note, there was one big problem: He couldn’t keep his eyes open.
 "As a rock singer, I was used to closing my eyes when showing/feeling emotion," Pascal wrote in retrospect.
 Obviously, that technique was ill-suited for acting.
 Pascal fixed the issue and landed the role.

 An early version of Rent was performed as a staged reading at the New York Theatre Workshop in March 1993.
 One year later, a new workshop production—complete with a heavily-revised script—was staged.
-This proto-Rent ran for two weeks; toward the end of its run, producing partners Seller and McCollum stopped by to see the show.
+This proto-Rent ran for two weeks; toward the end of its run, producing partners Jeffrey Seller and Kevin McCollum stopped by to see the show.
 Larson’s musical was still very much a work in progress.
 "For the first 20 minutes, I thought, ‘I don’t know what’s going on, but there’s great energy,’'’ McCollum told Vulture.
 "Then, 25 minutes in, ‘Light My Candle’ happens."
 The producers couldn’t believe their ears.
 "I turned to Jeffrey and said, ‘That’s the best piece of musical-theater storytelling I’ve seen in a long time,’" McCollum recalled.
 During intermission, the duo found Larson and told him they wanted to do his show.
 "Well," Larson replied, "do you want to see the second act?"

 Seller and McCollum later brought their associate Allen Gordon on board as a third producer.
 After numerous revisions, Rent was ready for its first official preview.